run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-ticket.md

 title:  Create ticket
 Description: Create a ticket means opening a call within the system.

-#Create ticket
+# Create ticket

 Create a ticket means opening a call within the system, with possibility to monitor its attendance history with view of all actions sent to it.

 Before getting started
 --------------------------

-Some items in a ticket's registration depend on the information registered in CITSmart ITSM, for example an employee, group, contract, unit, time of attendance, portfolio with activities and services, as well as links between some configured parameters.
+Some items in a ticket's registration depend on the information registered in the CITSmart Platform, for example an employee, group, contract, unit, time of attendance, portfolio with activities and services, as well as links between some configured parameters.
 Set the parameters 9, 40, 41, 260 and 343.